Truncations in languages of generalized power series and the structure of $T$-$\lambda$-spherical completions of o-minimal fields: T -convexity, wim-constructible extensions, and - T-λ -spherical completions

 $T$-convex subrings are related to tame pairs of o-minimal structures.
 In fact if $(\bE, \cO) \models T_\convex^-$, then $\bK$ is maximal in $\{\bK' : \bK' \preceq \bE, \; \bK' \subseteq \cO\}$ if and only if $\bK\preceq_\tame \bE$ and $\cO=\CH(\bK)$ (see \cite[(2.11) and (2.12)]{dries1995t}).
 In particular this entails that there is a unique map $\std_\bK: \cO \to \bK$ such that for all $x \in \cO$, $\std_{\bK}(x)-x \in \co$.
 Moreover by \cite[Thm.~A]{dries1997t}, $\std_\bK$ induces an isomorphism between the induced structure on the imaginary sort $\res(\bE,\cO)$ and $\bK$.

 We will now introduce some further nomenclature which will be useful in the last section.
-In particular we will recall some notions and results given in \cite{freni2024t} for models of $T_\convex$, to models of $T_\convex^-$.
+In particular we will recall and extend some notions and results given in \cite{freni2024t} for models of $T_\convex$, to models of $T_\convex^-$.

 \begin{definition} Let $T$ be the theory of an o-minimal field.
 For $(\bE, \cO)\models T_\convex$, we will call \begin{itemize} \item \emph{residue $T$-section} a $\bK \preceq_\tame \bE$, such that $\cO=\CH(\bK)$; \item \emph{$\bK$-monomial group} a subgroup $\fM \subseteq (\bE^{>0}, \cdot)$ stable under the action of $\Exponents(\bE) \cap \bK$ and such that $\val_\cO |_\fM: \fM \to \val_{\cO}(\bE)$ is an isomorphism. \end{itemize} \end{definition}